ronakupadhyaya/Horizons-week-06/day3/typing/README.md

 1. When the `SubmitButton` is pressed, add the initials & `totalScore` to localStorage (while also removing the tenth place user if one exists).
 Then navigate the user to the Leaderboard route
     ![](./img/4_congratulations.png)
 1. Create a `Leaderboard` container which has a `Board` component and a `PlayGameButton` component, and also create a corresponding route for the Leaderboard
-1. The `Board` component retrieves the Top 10 scores from `localStorage` and displays them
+1. The `Board` component retrieves the Top 10 scores from `localStorage` and displays them - rtrieve in comonent did mount from local storage into state,
 1. The `PlayGameButton` fires a `RESTART_GAME` action (whose behavior was described in an earlier part)

 ### Goal